 The Plan, which will replace the adopted Waste Local Plan (2006) will set out the vision and objectives, spatial strategy, core policies and development management policies for waste development in the sub-region.
 In addition it will include site specific allocations to deliver the spatial strategy.
-The Plan covers the period 2014 - 2031.
+The Plan covers the period 2014 - 2032.

 The Waste Plan is undergoing a number of stages of preparation.
 Evidence gathering began in 2012 and an Issues Paper was published for public consultation in December 2013.
 The Issues Paper identified a number of needs for new or improved waste facilities that the Plan would need to address.
-Building on the responses to this consultation, further evidence gathering and liaison with a range of stakeholders, a Draft Waste Plan has been prepared.
-The Draft Waste Plan forecasts the amount of waste that may be produced over the plan period for the four main different waste streams: local authority collected waste, commercial and industrial waste, construction and demolition waste and hazardous waste.
-It includes a series of proposed policies to address the identified needs and a series of site options for various types of waste management facilities.
+Building on the responses to this consultation, further evidence gathering and liaison with a range of stakeholders, a Draft Waste Plan was prepared and published for consultation in 2015.
+The Draft Waste Plan forecasted the amount of waste that may be produced over the plan period for the four main waste streams: local authority collected waste, commercial and industrial waste, construction and demolition waste and hazardous waste.
+It included a series of proposed policies and a series of site options for various types of waste management facilities to address the identified needs.